 At the back of the ASUS ROG Swift PG279QZ is a joystick for OSD navigation as well as four additional buttons.
 Two of these buttons can be used as shortcuts for the GameVisual and GamePlus features.

 GamePlus consists of customizable crosshairs, timers, and an FPS counter while GameVisual includes pre-calibrated picture presets such as FPS, RTS/RPG, Racing, Cinema, Scenery, and sRGB.

-There’s also the ULMB Pulse Width option which allows you to alter the frequency of backlight strobing from 10 to 100.
+There’s also the ULMB Pulse Width option, which allows you to change the frequency of backlight strobing from 10 to 100.
 Lowering the setting decreases the brightness and increases the motion clarity and vice versa.

 Design & Connectivity

 As it’s the case with all G-SYNC monitors, connectivity options aren’t generous.

 There’s a single DisplayPort 1.2 input for G-SYNC + 1440p/165Hz and one HDMI 1.4 port, which maxes out at 2560×1440/60Hz.

 In addition, there’s a headphones jack, dual 2W built-in speakers, and a dual-USB 3.0 hub (one upstream and two downstream ports).